myexperiments-blog/myexperiments-blog.github.io/_posts/2018-10-15-basic-buffer-overflow.md

 $ echo 0 > /proc/sys/kernel/randomize_va_space
 ```

-We compile the program with this Makefile without the GCC compilator security.
+We compile the program with this Makefile without the GCC compilers security.

 ```sh
 V=vuln.c